|Elliott Sound Products||Linear Power Supply Design|

 |WARNING: All mains wiring should be performed by suitably qualified persons, and it may be an offence to perform such wiring unless so qualified.
 Severe penalties may apply.|

-All power supplies must be fused or protected by an approved circuit breaker, and all mains wiring must be suitably insulated and protected against accidental contact to the specifications that apply in your country.
+All power supplies must be fused or protected by an approved circuit breaker, and all mains wiring must be suitably insulated and protected against accidental contact to the specifications and requirements that apply in your country.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright (c) 2001.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|